What are Topical Requirements?

 -

 Internal auditors must apply Topical Requirements in conformance with the Global Internal Audit Standards for assurance engagements when applicable.
-Topical Requirements are applicable when a risk assessment leads to the topic being one of the following:

 - The subject of an assurance engagement in the internal audit plan.